Dyson V12 Detect Slim Review

 Floor Nozzles

-Consumers will get two nozzles out of the box – a standard brush roll (or the motorbar cleaner head) and the slim laser roller with the green laser light that helps track almost-invisible dust on hard floors.
+Consumers will receive two nozzles out of the box: a standard brush roll (or the motorbar cleaner head) and the slim laser roller, featuring a green laser light that helps track almost invisible dust on hard floors.

-Unfortunately, the standard brush roll isn’t the same as the V15 and does not have adjustable gates so that it won’t pick up large debris like the V15.
+Unfortunately, the standard brush roll differs from the V15 and lacks adjustable gates, which means it won’t pick up large debris like the V15.

-It’s similar to the Dyson V8 with the brush design and seals behind it.
+It’s similar to the Dyson V8, featuring a brush design and seals behind it.

 Again, you cannot interchange the Dyson V12 and V8 nozzles because the former has a smaller connecting port.

-The same goes for the slim roller attachment, so that the V12 attachments won’t fit in the V15, V11, or V10 variants.
+The same applies to the slim roller attachment, ensuring that the V12 attachments won’t fit in the V15, V11, or V10 variants.

 Even with the plug variance, the tool dimensions are similar.
 Here’s a side-by-side photo of the slim laser roller of the V12 and V15.

-These tools have a green laser light that accentuates almost invisible dust better than any white LED-equipped stick vacuum.
+These tools feature a green laser light that accentuates almost invisible dust more effectively than any white LED-equipped stick vacuum.

 The photo above shows how dust pops against the green light.
-It’s one of the innovations Dyson introduced with the Dyson V15 that they’ve been rolling out with other models like the Outsize and V12.
+It’s one of the innovations Dyson introduced with the Dyson V15, which they’ve been rolling out with other models, such as the Outsize and V12.

 Lighter Frame

-Dyson’s V12 frame is slightly smaller than the full-sized versions (V10, V11, and V15).
+Dyson’s V12 frame is slightly smaller than those of the full-sized models (V10, V11, and V15).
 It’s an in-between option between the V11 and Micro, a middle-ground alternative if the Micro’s dustbin is too tiny or needs something better on carpets.

 Without any tools, the V12 Detect weighs a little over 3 pounds.

-And with the nozzle and extension tube, it goes up to around 4 pounds and 9.6 ounces.
+With the nozzle and extension tube, the weight increases to around 4 pounds and 9.6 ounces.

-Add the push-button switch, which helps its usability and ergonomics, allowing consumers to hold the cordless vacuum without squeezing anything.
+Add the push-button switch, which enhances usability and ergonomics, allowing consumers to hold the cordless vacuum without squeezing the cord.

 The lighter frame helps, especially with specific tools like the under-bed attachment for cleaning underneath furniture.